Sins of Jezebel

-Sins of Jezebel is a 1953 American historical drama film produced by Sigmund Neufeld and directed by Reginald Le Borg.
-It stars Paulette Goddard as Jezebel, the biblical queen of the northern kingdom of Israel during the 9th century BC.
+Sins of Jezebel is a 1953 American historical drama film produced by Sigmund Neufeld and directed by Reginald LeBorg.
+It stars Paulette Goddard as Jezebel, the biblical queen of the northern kingdom of Israel during the 9th century BCE.
 The film was shot in Ansco Color for widescreen projection.

 Plot

-In 9th century BC Israel, the prophet Elijah advises king Ahab not to marry Jezebel, an idolatrous princess of Phoenicia.
+In 9th century BCE Israel, the prophet Elijah advises king Ahab not to marry Jezebel, an idolatrous princess of Phoenicia.
 Ahab sends for Jezebel, however, and commands Jehu, his captain, to escort her caravan safely to Jezreel.
 Once Jehu meets Jezebel, he immediately becomes attracted to her and she confuses him for Ahab.
 Jezebel finally arrives at Jezreel and is greeted by Ahab who, stunned by her beauty, provides her with an individual chamber until they marry.
 On her wedding night, Jezebel evades Ahab and pursues Jehu, whom she seduces.

 Jezebel establishes the cult of Baal, her idol, in Israel and builds a temple.
 Jehovah, the God of the Israelites, delivers drought upon Israel because of the idolatry and sends his prophet Elijah to reprimand the people.
 Elijah prays to Jehovah and the drought ends.